MicroEJ/docs/Tutorials/tutorialValidateGUIs.rst

 Prerequisites
 =============

-- Knowledge of Java programming language.
+To get the most out of this training, participants should have a good knowledge of Java programming language.

 Implementing GUIs Efficiently
 ------------------------------